matn7/Google-Platform-Notes/systemdesign/SystemDesign.md

   with duplicate records or inconsistent reads.
 - GFS would not be a good fit for systems requiring consistent data, for example, stockbroker or bank transactions.

-### Quiz
+### Quiz.

-- In GFS, files are divided into **Fixed size** chunks.
+**1. In GFS, files are divided into WHAT chunks?**
+* Fixed size.

-- To detect data corruption, GFS compares the contents of chunks on multiple ChunkServers:
+**2. To detect data corruption, GFS compares the contents of chunks on multiple ChunkServers?**
-  - False.
+* False.
 Instead GFS uses checksum.

-- File naming (or renaming) operation is atomic.
+**3. File naming (or renaming) operation is atomic?**
-  - True.
+* True.
 All metadata operations are atomic.

-- To collect ChunkServer's state, GFS master sends regular **HeartBeat** messages to each ChunkServer.
+**4. To collect ChunkServer's state, GFS master sends regular WHAT messages to each ChunkServer?**
+- HeartBeat.

-- Does GFS uses time-based leases to reduce the network traffic>
+**5. Does GFS uses time-based leases to reduce the network traffic?**
-  - True.
+* True.
-    - For write operations, the primary replica, after getting the lease from master, becomes responsible for maintaining a consistent mutation across replicas until the lease expires.
+* For write operations, the primary replica, after getting the lease from master, becomes responsible for maintaining a consistent mutation across replicas until the lease expires.
-    - This reduces the network traffic as the lease is valid for a specific time.
+* This reduces the network traffic as the lease is valid for a specific time.

-- Which two strategies are used to keep GFS highly available?
+**6. Which two strategies are used to keep GFS highly available?**
-  - Fast Recovery and Chunk Replication.
+* Fast Recovery and Chunk Replication.

-- Random writes into files in GFS are.
+**7. Random writes into files in GFS are?**
-  - Less Frequent.
+* Less Frequent.

-- Distributing replicas onto different racks causes following side effect.
+**8. Distributing replicas onto different racks causes following side effect.**
-  - Slow writes.
+* Slow writes.

-- Distributing replicas onto different racks has following benefits.
+**9. Distributing replicas onto different racks has following benefits.**
-  - Faster reads.
+* Faster reads.
-  - Better reliability.
+* Better reliability.

-- What does a ChunkServer store?
+**10. What does a ChunkServer store?**
-  - Chunk data (one file per chunk).
+* Chunk data (one file per chunk).
-  - Chunk metadata (version number, checksum).
+* Chunk metadata (version number, checksum).

 ***